MidHunterX/Project-Launcher/README.md

 3. Start required services
 4. Create a tmux session (if available) with appropriate windows
 5. Launch your development server
-6. Run post-initialization commands if enabled (need tmux)
+6. Run post-initialization commands if enabled

 ## ⚙️ Full Configuration